aaronzhang1234/small-scripts-that-I-use-sometimes/README.md

 Adds a specific picture into the music file.

-#arxivGatherer.py
+## arxivGatherer.py
 ### Academic papers are kinda worthless but it's still worthwhile to read them.

 Downloads academic articles from arxiv using their API.

+Since Arxiv adds a multitude of papers a day, we have a json file which keeps track of which was the last paper you downloaded.

 TODO

-*Only get articles, relating to current date.
+~~Only get articles, relating to current date.~~

 *Kobo Integration